Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Introduction

-where $\mathcal{Q}$ is a finite acyclic quiver, $\Lambda^{op}$ is the (opposite) path algebra of $\mathcal{Q}$ over the ring $R$, and $\Rep(\mathcal{Q}, R)$ denotes the category of representations of $\mathcal{Q}$ over $R$.
-It is worth noticing that even if $R=\mathbb{C}[\epsilon]$ is the self-injective algebra of dual numbers, the path algebra $\Lambda^{op}$ is a non-commutative $1$-Gorenstein ring (see Lemma $\ref{1gor}$).
-Hence, the hope is to find an explicit description of $\GProj(\Lambda^{op})$ in terms of the class $\GProj(\mathbb{C}[\epsilon])=\Mod(\mathbb{C}[\epsilon])$ through the equivalence of categories above.
-This approach has been followed in a very general setting by Xiu-Hua Luo and Pu Zhang in \cite{LZ13}.
-More precisely, they restrict their attention to the class of finitely generated Gorenstein-projective $\Lambda$-modules, but on the other hand their result allows $R$ to be any finite-dimensional algebra over a field.
-One of the aims of this paper is to extend their result to the whole category of Gorenstein-projective $\Lambda$-modules, in the case $R$ is a quasi-Frobenius ring (see Corollary $\ref{gorcof}$).
-The reason of our assumption on $R$ is not technical, meaning that up to mild arrangments our argument works in a more general setting (namely when $R$ is a possibly non-commutative Gorenstein ring, see Remark $\ref{generalization}$).
-Nevertheless, if $R$ is quasi-Frobenius, the class $\mathcal{W}$ of Reedy weak equivalences in $\Rep(\mathcal{Q}, R)$ admits an extremely easy characterization (see Theorem $\ref{modelrep}$), and the stable category $\underline{\GProj}(\Lambda)$ is equivalent to the localization $\Rep(\mathcal{Q}, R)[\mathcal{W}^{-1}]$.
-Moreover, the $RP$-cofibrant $R$-representations can be more easily described (see Theorem $\ref{modelrep}$).
-In particular, when $R=\mathbb{C}[\epsilon]$ is the algebra of dual numbers, the stable category $\underline{\Gproj}(\Lambda)$ of finitely generated Gorenstein-projective $\Lambda$-modules has been deeply investigated in \cite{RZ13}.
+where $\mathcal{Q}$ is a finite acyclic quiver, $\Lambda^{op}$ is the (opposite) path algebra of $\mathcal{Q}$ over a unitary ring $R$, and $\Rep(\mathcal{Q}, R)$ denotes the category of representations of $\mathcal{Q}$ over $R$.
+It is worth noticing that even if $R=\mathbb{C}[\epsilon]$ is the self-injective algebra of dual numbers, the path algebra $\Lambda^{op}$ is a non-commutative $1$-Gorenstein ring (see Lemma~\ref{1gor} below).
+Hence, the hope is to find an explicit description for the subcategory $\GProj(\Lambda^{op})\subseteq \Mod(\Lambda^{op})$ in terms of quiver representations with values in the easier class $\GProj(\mathbb{C}[\epsilon])=\Mod(\mathbb{C}[\epsilon])$ through the equivalence of categories above.
+This approach has been followed in a very general setting by Luo and Zhang in \cite{LZ13}.
+More precisely, they restrict their attention to the class of finitely generated Gorenstein-projective $\Lambda^{op}$-modules, but on the other hand their result allows $R$ to be any finite-dimensional algebra over a field.
+As an application we extend their result to the whole category of Gorenstein-projective $\Lambda^{op}$-modules, whenever $R$ is a quasi-Frobenius ring, see Corollary~\ref{gorcof}.
+It is important to point out that Gorenstein-projective modules have already been described by Enochs, Estrada and Garc\'ia Rozas,~\cite[Corollary 6.4]{EEG09}, if the ring is Gorenstein; later Eshraghi, Hafezi and Salarian,~\cite{EHS13}, obtained the same characterization for any ring.
+The main innovation of this paper concerns the different approach to the problem, which does not involve standard techniques of quiver representations, but relies instead on model category theory.